IrishTechCommunity/irishtechcommunity.github.io/WelcomeBotAbbot.md

 > Have fun!

 - Built Python on Heroku to replace the welcomebot text but to DM instead of #general channel
-- The code for it is also in the ITC GitHub org: http://github.com/IrishTechCommunity/greetingslack
+- The code for it is also in the [ITC Github]

 ## About Abbot